Mario Kart Wii: Development

 Mario Kart Wii is the sixth game in the Mario Kart series, following Mario Kart DS.
 Hideki Konno, who worked with the Software Development Department of Nintendo's Entertainment Analysis & Development (EAD) division and had previously worked on the first two Mario Kart games as well as Mario Kart DS, served as the game's producer.
-Shigeru Miyamoto acted as “General Producer” and gave miscellaneous advice on various aspects of the game.
+Shigeru Miyamoto acted as "General Producer" and gave miscellaneous advice on various aspects of the game.

-Features for cut from Mario Kart DS due to time constraints were implemented in Mario Kart Wii.
-The developers wanted to avoid online races becoming more deserted as they progressed, thus altering the online matchmaking to allow players to join a race once it is finished for participation in the next one.
+Features cut from Mario Kart DS due to time constraints were implemented in Mario Kart Wii alongside various improvements to online play.
+The developers also wanted to avoid online races becoming more deserted as they progressed, thus altering the online matchmaking to allow players to join a race once it is finished for participation in the next one.
 The game was the first in the series to feature BMX motorbikes as drivable vehicles, an idea which Konno had proposed since Double Dash out of his passion for extreme sports but was rejected due to the seemingly bizarre image of Mario riding a bike.
-The game was briefly known internally under the name "Mario Kart X" before its final name was decided upon, referring to the "X" in the word "extreme".
+The game was briefly known internally under the name "Mario Kart X before its final name was decided upon, referring to the "X" in the word "extreme".

 Mario Kart Wii was officially announced at E3 2007; the online features and the first footage of the game were shown at the Expo.
 During Nintendo of America CEO Reggie Fils-Aimé's presentation, he unveiled the game via a trailer that showed some of the new characters and tracks.
-The trailer also displayed that the game would include up to twelve simultaneous racers.
+The trailer also displayed that the game would include up to 12 simultaneous racers.
 Additional details of the game were later released in conjunction with the Nintendo Fall 2007 Conference held in October 2007, where it was revealed that it would include bikes and the Wii Wheel.
 New gameplay footage from the game was also shown, and the release date was revealed to be set for spring 2008.